The WVWA is excited to be part of the Delaware River Watershed Initiative, funded by the William Penn Foundation and started in 2014.

 Stream Smart House Calls

 As part of the Delaware River Watershed Initiative, WVWA is focusing partnership, project, and monitoring efforts on the headwaters of the Sandy Run.
-We are launching a new program in a pilot area at the headwaters of the Sandy Run called Stream Smart House Calls.
+We are launching a new program in this pilot area at the headwaters of the Sandy Run called Stream Smart House Calls.

 The audit will identify changes you can take to reduce runoff from your property, which leads to downstream flooding.
 Each audit will provide owners with a detailed report regarding the current stormwater situation on the property, and the various best management practices you can take to reduce this impact.